 "If a man puts his trust in the Sadguru, it is the Sadguru whose heart suffers even if the man is slightly hurt, or even if a hair on his head is touched...He will never quit before giving you the highest place, which is total Self-bliss which is solid and impenetrable...God will never let down those who have surrendered themselves to Him.
 Therefore, you should have friendship with God."

+So, why worry?
 We are in good hands.
 As a practical consideration, beyond the obvious polarities, God might be said to be the ultimate Positive, for which there is no negative.
 In Tibetan Buddhism, Samantabhadra, the sky-blue Buddha representing the Dharmakaya or Ultimate Reality is defined as the "all good," or "good in all circumstances."
 If such were our personal attitude it would be grand indeed.
 Watch how many times we say “no,’ and then simply say “YES!”
-Or "Fiat!", "Thy will be done," as St. Francis de Sales would say.
+Or "Fiat!", "Thy will be done.”
+Such was the advice of St. Francis de Sales.
+It is still good.

 And the other sprite - “HURRY”

 ?
 While the human birth remains precious, and ‘time and tide wait for no man,'